Skip to content

 Data from various sources, such as inspections, surveys, policies and documentation, is utilized by auditors to identify potential risks and areas for improvement.
 These steps help organizations gain insights into necessary changes to achieve their health and safety goals.

-Suppose an audit is conducted for an oil refinery, the audit team would examine a wide range of data, including inspection reports, incident records, training programs, maintenance logs and emergency response procedures.
-By leveraging this comprehensive information, auditors can identify systemic issues, suggest process improvements and ensure regulatory compliance.
+During an audit at an oil refinery, the process would go beyond surface-level checks to thoroughly evaluate critical operations.
+The audit team would analyze a wide array of data, such as inspection reports, incident records, training documentation, maintenance logs and emergency response procedures.

 5. The outcome is never quite the same